2023 Best Value Computer Science Bachelor's Degree Schools in Washington

 Top 10 Best Computer Science Bachelor's Degree Schools

-Our 2023 rankings named Bellevue College the best value school in Washington for computer science students working on their bachelor’s degree.
+Our analysis found Bellevue College to be the best value school for computer science students who want to pursue a bachelor’s degree in Washington.
 Located in the city of Bellevue, BC is a public school with a fairly large student population.

-UW Seattle did well in our overall quality rankings, too.
-It placed #3 on our Best Computer Science Bachelor’s Degree Schools in Washington list.
+UW Seattle also took the #3 spot in our Best Computer Science Bachelor’s Degree Schools in Washington rankings.

 Wazzu undergraduate students pay an average of $12,417 in in-state tuition and fees each year.
 While working on their Bachelor's Degree, compsci majors at Wazzu accumulate an average of around $22,017 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $150.